Defining binary phylogenetic trees using parsimony

-So the total number $\mathcal{P}$ of edge disjoint leaf-to-leaf paths that we can find in $B$ which also do not intersect with the paths from $\rho_1$ to $x_1$ and $\rho_2$ to $x_2$, respectively, is bounded as follows:
+So the total number $\mathcal{P}$ of edge-disjoint leaf-to-leaf paths that are present in in $B$ which also do not intersect with the paths from $\rho_1$ to $x_1$ and $\rho_2$ to $x_2$, respectively, is bounded as follows:

 Note that by the choice of $x_1$ the height of $\widetilde{T}_{B_1}$ is at least $p_1-2$ and that in fact \emph{all} leaves of $\widetilde{T}_{B_1}$ have at least this distance to the root $\widetilde{\rho}_1$ of $\widetilde{T}_{B_1}$ (as the distance from $x_1$ to $\widetilde{\rho}_1$ and to $\rho_1$ is minimal).
 So this leads to $|B_1| \geq 2^{p_1-2}$ and thus $p_1-2 \leq \log_2|B_1|$.
 Analogously, we derive $p_2-2 \leq \log_2|B_m|$.
 Using this in the above inequality leads to: